mckn/mckn-funnel-panel/src/README.md

 The most common scenarios for this would be if you have a pre-baked view containing the data for the funnel e.g. if you have some heavy queries running on a regular basis to aggregate the data.

+## FAQ

+**Q: The percentage values looks off in my funnel, what am I doing wrong?**
+A: Check the standard options for your panel.
+Your `min` value might be set to `auto` which will cause Grafana to normalize the data and use the lowest value in the data set as the minimum value.
+Try to set this value to `0` to see if it will resolve the issue.
+For more details see the following [issue](https://github.com/mckn/mckn-funnel-panel/issues/47#issuecomment-2561915080).

 ## Contributing

 - For bugs or enhancements please create an [issue](https://github.com/mckn/mckn-funnel-panel/issues/new).